MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 \subsection{Action Recognition on Something-Something}

-To further demonstrate the effects of explicit motion distillation, we evaluate \ours{} on Something-Something-v2 (SSv2)~\cite{ssv2}, which is a challenging action classification dataset heavily focused on motion.
+Next we evaluate \ours{} on Something-Something-v2 (SSv2)~\cite{ssv2}, a challenging action classification dataset that is heavily focused on motion.
 Different from UCF101 and HMDB51 which contain action classes similar to K400, SSv2 contains a very different set of actions featuring complex human object interactions, like ``Moving something up'' and ``Pushing something from left to right''.
 The dataset consists of 168k training, 24k validation and 24k test videos, all annotated with 174 action classes.
-We finetune on SSv2 with a recipe that mostly follows the official implementation of~\cite{slowfast}.
-We use a clip size of 16\x8 and a batchsize of 16 (over 8 GPUs).
-We train for 22 epochs with an initial learning rate of 0.03 and decay it by 10\x~twice at 14 and 18 epochs.
-A learning rate warm-up is scheduled for 0.19 epochs starting from a learning rate of 0.0001.
+We finetune on SSv2 with a recipe that mostly follows the official implementation of~\cite{slowfast}: we use a clip size of 16\x8 and a batchsize of 16 (over 8 GPUs); we train for 22 epochs with an initial learning rate of 0.03 and decay it by 10\x~twice at 14 and 18 epochs; and a learning rate warm-up is scheduled for 0.19 epochs starting from a learning rate of 0.0001.

 We evaluate using both the Linear and Full finetune protocol.
-We compare methods that are pretrained in different ways: \ours{} and the RGB-only baseline are pretrained self-supervisedly on K400, whereas R3D-50~\cite{slowfast} is pretrained with full supervision on K400.
+We compare methods that are pretrained in different ways: \ours{} and the Visual-only baseline are pretrained self-supervisedly on K400, whereas R3D-50~\cite{slowfast} is pretrained with full supervision on K400.
 Rand Init is a randomly initialized network without pretraining (Table~\ref{table:ssv2}).

 For the Full protocol evaluation, it's clear that pretraining on K400 is beneficial and improves by almost +10 top-1 accuracy.
-Next, \ours{} outperforms the RGB-only baseline, showing once more the importance of motion distillation.
-Finally, when comparing to R3D-50 that is pretrained with full supervision on K400, \ours{} not only closes the gap between self-supervised and fully-supervised methods, but it even outperforms the supervised pretraining (+1.9).
+Next, \ours{} outperforms the Visual-only baseline, showing once more the importance of learning from the added Motion pathway.
+Finally, when comparing to R3D-50 pretrained with full supervision, \ours{} not only closes the gap between self-supervised and fully-supervised methods, but even outperforms the supervised pretraining (+1.9).